MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 The first step is to create a pair of synchronous communication channels that will be provided during creation of the pseudoconsole session for bidirectional communication with the hosted application.
 These channels are processed by the pseudoconsole system using [**ReadFile**](https://docs.microsoft.com/en-us/windows/desktop/api/fileapi/nf-fileapi-readfile) and [**WriteFile**](https://docs.microsoft.com/en-us/windows/desktop/api/fileapi/nf-fileapi-writefile) with [synchronous I/O](https://docs.microsoft.com/en-us/windows/desktop/Sync/synchronization-and-overlapped-input-and-output).
 Any file or I/O device handle like a file, file stream, physical disk, volume, tape drive, socket, communications resource, mailslot, or pipe is acceptable as long as it does not require an [**OVERLAPPED**](https://docs.microsoft.com/en-us/windows/desktop/api/minwinbase/ns-minwinbase-_overlapped) structure to be processed for asynchronous communication.

+**NOTE:**

+To prevent race conditions and deadlocks, we highly recommend that each of the communication channels is serviced on a separate thread that maintains its own client buffer state and messaging queue inside your application.
+Servicing all of the pseudoconsole activities on the same thread may result in a deadlock where one of the communications buffers is filled and waiting for your action while you attempt to dispatch a blocking request on another channel.

 ## Creating the Pseudoconsole

 With the communications channels that have been established, identify the "read" end of the input channel and the "write" end of the output channel.
 This pair of handles is provided on calling [**CreatePseudoConsole**](createpseudoconsole.md) to create the object.